ByteBitter/TheBusModBuilder/README.md

 ## Config

 ![](/media/Config.gif)

-When using the tool for the first time, you need to configure at least one "Version":
+When using the tool for the first time, you need to configure at least one "Version" and your "Mods" directory:

-1. Switch to the "Configuration" tab and click on "Add version"
+1. Switch to the "Configuration" tab and click on "Select Mods Folder" to select the Mods Folder and after that on "Add version"

 2. Enter a Name for the version - this can be anything you want ('stable', 'beta', ...)